SPRING is here! Time to weed out your cluttered closet and create a happy one!

 Spring is a time of renewal, of light, of growth.

 Clearing & organizing are easier when we align with nature.
-Mother earth is masterful at letting go of the old & dying materials to make way for new growth.
+Mother earth is masterful at letting go of old & dying materials to make way for new growth.
+So, we often need to clean out the garden patch before we plant new life.
 As we say hello to spring, take 5 minutes to pause and ask –

 “What is one habit I am holding onto that is keeping me stuck or cluttering my space?”

 From Marla – “I am releasing the pattern of going to the computer in the morning before I do my meditation and journaling.
 When I go to the computer first, it throws off my whole day.
 When I take my quiet, grounding sacred time first – my whole day flows.
 What are you ready to release?”

 From a client – “Right now I am letting go of trying to do everything myself.
 Forcing the ‘I can do it ALL’ mentality has really taken a toll on me energetically, emotionally and physically.
 I’m practicing delegating some things to free me up.
 Then I can do what I most want.
 What is one thing you could hire out or ask someone to help with?”

 Here are examples of old habits that can outlive their usefulness:

 - Keeping all the emails in my inbox rather than setting up simple subfolders such as read, action and pending.

 - Doing my meals and grocery shopping on the fly rather than weekly planning.